Minimum Time Consensus of Multi-agent System under Fuel Constraints: Introduction

-The rest of the paper is organized as follows: Section \ref{sec:descrptionandpreliminaries} presents the problem formulation and preliminaries.
-The attainable sets and their properties are also discussed.
-In Section \ref{sec2}, we characterize fundamental limitations on initial conditions of agents for consensus to occur.
-Further, a procedure for computing the minimum time to consensus and the corresponding consensus state for $N$-agents is developed.
+The rest of the paper is organized as follows: Section \ref{sec:descrptionandpreliminaries} presents the problem formulation and the preliminaries, including characterization of the attainable set.
+In Section \ref{sec2}, we provide fundamental limitations on the initial conditions of agents for consensus to occur.
+Further, a procedure for computing the minimum time to consensus and the corresponding consensus state for the $N$-agents is developed.
 An illustrative example to demonstrate the developed method is provided in Section \ref{sec:example}.
-Finally, we conclude in Section \ref{sec5} with a summary of the work and future research directions.
+Finally, in Section \ref{sec5}, conclusions and future research directions are discussed.